 Some notable victories from Dervishi Law Group, P.C:

 - $3,250,000.00: A scaffold worker was struck by a falling scaffold pipe, injuring his neck and back.

 - $600,000.00: A plumber fell off a scaffold, injuring his knee and shoulder.

 OSHA Policies for Safe Scaffolding Use

 - Assigning personnel: Assign a competent person for the scaffold selection, erection, use and movement, alteration, maintenance and inspection.
 Assign only trained and experienced workers to work on scaffolds.
-Make sure that they are knowledgeable about the type of scaffolding to be used and use of fall protection equipment.
+Make sure that they are knowledgeable about the type of scaffolding to be used and the use of fall protection equipment.

-- Fall protection: Guardrails should be installed on all open sides and the ends of scaffold platforms.
+- Fall protection: Guardrails should be installed on all open sides and at the ends of scaffold platforms.
 Workers on scaffolds should use a fall arrest system as protection against the failure of the scaffold or its components.

-As experienced New York City Construction Accident Lawyers, we are very familiar with the special provisions of the New York Labor Law that deal with injuries sustained by falls from scaffolds and ladders by construction workers on the work site.
+As experienced New York City Construction Accident Lawyers, we are very familiar with the special provisions of the New York Labor Law that deal with injuries sustained by falls from scaffolds and ladders by construction workers on a work site.
 We understand the complexities of New York construction laws as well as issues of owner, agent and contractor liability.
 We pride ourselves on helping scaffold and ladder accident victims throughout the Bronx, Brooklyn, Manhattan, Queens, Westchester County and Rockland County obtain compensation for their injuries and financial loss.

 Contact Us at (917) 300-0797

 If you have been injured in a scaffold accident, you should retain a New York City Personal Injury Law Firm with experienced New York scaffold accident attorneys to represent you and help protect your rights.
 At Dervishi law group, P.C., we have our own investigative team and act quickly to gather and preserve evidence.